-the lead time between both spatial settings and saw that the general pattern is very similar in both regions, with only subtle increases $N{\text{DMO}}^{\text{min}}$ for the full knowledge scenario (compare Fig. 8c and f).
-However, a more substantial increase could be seen in the rural region for the partial knowledge scenario and at very short lead times (Fig. 8e).
-Here, the limits in in-frastructure seemed to amplify the bottleneck of the number of DMOs needed.
-Particularly low transportation capacity of the DMO agents and a high number of disaster sites showed a significantly larger number of DMO agents needed when compared with the urban area: whereas approximately 200 DMO agents were needed to ensure protection at 80 disaster sites and stay below a lead time of 12 h in the urban area, the same task required more than 330 DMO agents in the case of the rural region, an increase of 65 %.
+- 15 infrastructure, e.g. the transportation network is much more dense in the urban area than in the rural region (see the maps in Fig. 7A and D).
+When we compare the performance of DMOs across both regions it should be noted at first that the general qualitative behavior of the model does, similarly as shown before, not change, which confirms that the model performance is robust also under different spatial settings.
+Comparing both regions quantitatively reveals some interesting results.
+At first, because of the differences in the transportation network, we would have expected larger differences in the average distance - 20 moved of the DMO agents.
+However, there is no noticeable difference in the full knowledge scenario, and only for partial knowledge we could observe a difference for large numbers of disaster sites, e.g. for $N{Disasters} = 80$, one DMO agent moves on average 250 km in the urban case and 300 km in the rural region (in one simulation run).
+When we compare the increase of minimum DMO numbers N{DMO}^{min} depending on the lead time between both spatial settings, we see that the general pattern is very similar in both regions, with only subtle increases in minimum DMO numbers N{DMO}^{min} for the full knowledge scenario - 25 (compare Fig. 7 C and 7 F).
+However, a more substantial increase can be seen in the rural region for the partial knowledge scenario, and at very short lead times (Fig- 7 E).
+Here, the limits in infrastructure seem to amplify the bottleneck of the number of DMOs needed.
+Particularly low transportation capacity of the DMO agents and a high number of disaster sites show a significantly larger amount of DMO agents needed when compared with the urban area: whereas approximately 200 DMO agents are needed to ensure protection at 80 disaster sites and stay below a lead time of 12 hours in the urban area, the - 30 same task requires more than 330 DMO agents in the case of the rural region, an increase of 65%.